How To Make a Minecraft Server

 The final step of logging into your game launcher is easy for non modpack servers.
 Just open the .exe for your Minecraft game, choose the correct profile and click Play.
 Once you have done this you will want to go into the multiplayer screen where you can add a server by entering your IP:PORT information for your server.
 Once this is saved you will easily be able to join the server and save it for future connections.

 Once you have successfully connected to your server you will need to begin configuring it to make sure that it is properly set up as you would like it and ready for players to connect.
 If you are new to learning how to make a Minecraft server, then the next step is very important.
 After the first launch all of the necessary files and configuration files will be created which you will be able to go back and edit.
 Please refer to this tutorial for all of the commands that are available on a Vanilla server.
 This will change pending what server version you have.
+You should also spend some time optimizing your server to ensure it runs well for players.

 Inside of your new Minecraft server folder you will find a server.properties file which contains all of the boot settings for the server.
 In here you can change the name of the world and spawn settings for NPCs and monsters.
 There are many different customization options so you will want to take a look at this file.
 If you are running the server on your computer you will need to use a text editor such as notepad, but hosting on our service will give you access to this file through our web based control panel making it easy to edit the properties.
 Please note that you will need to restart the server after making any changes for them to take effect.
 This is part of how to setup a Minecraft server.
 This is also where you can determine many other things as seen below: